replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 There is possibility to customize both Recommendation Center and UpNext layouts.
 In order to do it, you need to use `ColorTvContentRecommendationConfig`, which provides methods that allow you to change default recommendation layouts into custom ones.

-You can retrieve the config object from `ColorTvRecommendationsController` instance:
+You can retrieve the global config object from `ColorTvRecommendationsController` instance:

 ```java
 ColorTvRecommendationsController recommendationsController = ColorTvSdk.getRecommendationsController();
 ColorTvContentRecommendationConfig recommendationConfig = recommendationsController.getConfig();
 ```

-Most of its methods receive `Device` enum type as one of arguments.
+Most of its methods take `Device` enum type as one of arguments.
 It is nested inside the `ColorTvContentRecommendationConfig` class.
 It can be one of: `TV`, `MOBILE` and `TABLET`.
 It lets you to set various settings for different device types.
 In order to set custom layouts, you need to provide android layout id leading to aprropriate resource.
-Process of designing is simillar to the usual layout creation.
+Process of designing is similar to the usual layout creation.
 You can use all types of Views or Layouts, but in order to have injected some recommendations data into them, you need to use some specified ids assigned to proper view types.
 Although you don not need to use them all and you can add as many additional views as you want.

 !!! note ""
-    All settings are stored in singleton config which is shared between all recommendation units.
+    All settings are stored in singleton config which is shared between all recomendation units.
+We recommend to use `getCopy` method on the global config if you are using Recommendation Center as fragments to not mix global config with fragments configs.
 In order to restore default layouts you need to invoke `recommendationConfig.resetToDefault()` method.

 ### Recommendation Center customization

 In Recomendation Center it is possible to customize both RecyclerView and items it contains.
 You can change one, both or use the default.
 You can also change number of rows used in RecyclerView, or enable snapping an item on mobiles.
-You can do it invoking following methods:
+You can do it by invoking following methods:

 ```java
 recommendationConfig.setGridLayout(Device device, @LayoutRes int layoutResId);